 Organic Revenue Growth

 There is a good indication that the economic life of Topicus’ intangibles does not suffer from time as conventional accounting would lead one to believe.
-Meanwhile, as we’ve seen at Constellation, one would expect maintenance revenue to comprise an increasingly larger share of net total revenues (maintenance revenue comprise 70% of the stack at both companies) as is the nature of operating with sticky products in niche verticals that grows consistently.
+Meanwhile, as we’ve seen at Constellation, one would expect maintenance revenue to comprise an increasingly larger share of net total revenues (maintenance revenue comprise 70% of the stack at both companies) as is the nature of operating with sticky products in niche verticals that grow consistently.
 The result of that will be long-term margin expansion since maintenance revenue comes with very high incremental margins.

 Now, what’s going to be interesting to gauge is whether the Topicus story will be as much about disciplined capital allocation rather than exceptional operational performance as much as Constellation’s story was/is.
 The Topicus Operating Group differentiates itself much from the TSS Operating Groups.
 In the Topicus Operating Group, the company has a high-flying, experimental innovator building many of its services from scratch by hosting competitions in which the best in-house ideas get funded.
 In its annual competition, Race 2 Make It Real, the employees divide into teams and race to turn ideas into products.
 The business is one that seems to figure out a lot of Initiatives and might continue to grow organically as it historically has by >10% servicing verticals in education, finance, and healthcare.